caimen/subfaction/README.txt

-SubFaction - Created by Adam Rochford aka Caimen (2014)
+Welcome to SubFaction version: Dysfunctional Prototype http://www.subfaction.com Created by Adam Rochford (Caimen) 2014
+SubFaction is an open source project and is available on http://github.com/caimen/subfaction SubFaction is licensed under GPL v3.0 http://subfaction.com/LICENSE.txt

 ABOUT
 SubFaction is a personal hobby project of mine built to be a political/trade space simulator.
 This is a prototype and is barely functional.